Abel C. Pepper

 Abel Claypole Pepper (April 20, 1793 – March 20, 1860) was an American politician, law enforcement officer, and Indian agent.
 During his long career in government service, Pepper oversaw the removal of American Indians in Indiana, Illinois, Michigan and Wisconsin on behalf of the United States Department of War, signing treaties with Indigenous peoples, which eventually resulted in the Potawatomi Trail of Death.
-He served in the Indiana House of Representatives three times and was a United States Marshall.
+He served in the Indiana House of Representatives three times and was a United States Marshal.

 Early life and education

 Abel Claypole Pepper was born in Virginia on April 20, 1793.
 Pepper moved to Kentucky and served as a private in the War of 1812 with the Kentucky volunteer light dragoons.
 He was honorably discharged in 1813.
 Pepper first pursued a career in medicine, interning at a doctor's office.
 He changed his career path after incorrectly prescribing the wrong medication to a patient.
 He started studying law and represented, unlicensed, a local farmer in court.
 Pepper failed to win the case for the client.
 He stopped pursuing law.
 In 1816, Pepper moved to Rising Sun, Indiana.
 In 1820, he married Jane Haff.
 They had four children together.